sairajeshakula/Predictive-Maintenance/README.md

 ### 4.3 Constraints

-- The application should be built using FastAPI and Streamlit and deployed using Docker
+- The application should be built using FastAPI and Streamlit

 ### 4.4 Out-of-scope